Introduction

 Editorial Note

-All financial decisions are the sole responsibility of the reader.
-HerMoneyPath, its authors, editors, publishers, and affiliated parties assume no responsibility or liability for any financial losses, damages, missed opportunities, adverse outcomes, or other consequences that may result directly or indirectly from the use, interpretation, or application of the information presented in this article.
+HerMoneyPath, its authors, editors, publishers, and affiliated parties are not responsible for financial losses, damages, missed opportunities, or other outcomes arising from the use or interpretation of this content.

 References